 These moons can possess bizarre features.
 Pan and Atlas are shaped like flying saucers, Iapetus has one side as bright as snow and one side as dark as coal, and Enceladus shows evidence of "ice volcanism," spewing out water and other chemicals.
 A number of these satellites, such as Prometheus and Pandora, are shepherd moons, interacting with ring material to keep rings in their orbits.

 Saturn actually has many rings made of billions of particles of ice and rock, ranging in size from a grain of sugar to the size of a house.
+The largest ring spans up to 200 times the diameter of the planet.
 The rings are believe to be debris left over from comets, asteroids or shattered moons.
 Although they extend thousands of miles from the planet, the main rings are typically only about 30 feet thick.
-Cassini revealed vertical formations in some of the rings, with particles piling up in bumps and ridges more than 2 miles (3 kilometers) high.
+The Cassini-Huygens spacecraft revealed vertical formations in some of the rings, with particles piling up in bumps and ridges more than 2 miles (3 km) high.